Diarrhoea During Pregnancy: Causes, Treatment, and Prevention

-If you are suffering from diarrhoea, try following some of the below mentioned dietary changes to get rid of the problem.
+If you are suffering from diarrhoea, try following some of the dietary changes below to get rid of the problem.

 1. Avoid Some Food Groups

-You may get some relief by making changes in your diet because some foods can worsen diarrhoea.
-You should avoid spicy, fried, high-fat, and high-fibre foods, as well as dairy and milk products.
+You may get some relief by changing your diet because some foods can worsen diarrhoea.
+You should avoid spicy, fried, high-fat, and high-fibre foods and dairy and milk products.

 If you are lactose intolerant, make sure to make up for your low calcium intake by including other calcium-rich foods, like fruits and leafy greens, in your diet.